richardrosa-rc/RadioCtl/readme.txt

 This code has been developed and tested with the SUSE Linux distribution, but is also known to work with Ubuntu, Mint and Kali distros as well.

+For Ubunt and Mint you MAY need to install additional libraries.

 Requirements:
   o An installed or Live Linux distribution (SUSE, Ubuntu, Linux Mint, etc) o One of the supported radios: